SainiAdi-04/Task-Manager/README.md

 Task Manager

-An end to end task manager app with an admin dashboard
+An end to end task manager app with an admin dashboard.